awsdocs/aws-data-exchange-user-guide/doc_source/access-control.md

 For more information about specifying conditions in a policy language, see [Condition](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html#Condition) in the *IAM User Guide*\.

 To express conditions, you use predefined condition keys\.
 AWS Data Exchange has the `JobType` condition for API operations\.
 However, there are AWS wide condition keys that you can use, as appropriate\.
-For a complete list of AWS wide keys, see [Available Keys for Conditions](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html#AvailableKeys) in the *IAM User Guide*\.
+For a complete list of AWS wide keys, see the [https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html)\.